 “At the forefront of an emerging trend” – Pirate FM

 Now, superfast broadband is allowing the innovative radio station to take its business to the next level.
-The studio at Redruth has a ‘Fibre to the Premises’ connection, which is bringing them superfast download speeds of around 75 Mbps.
+The studio at Redruth has a ‘Fibre to the Premises’ connection, which is bringing them business broadband download speeds of around 75 Mbps.

 Matt Bunt, Head of Digital Content at Pirate FM, says: “The whole environment for radio is very different from five years ago.
 It is not just about radio any longer: Radio has become a multimedia platform.

 “The arrival of superfast broadband has allowed us to accelerate the number of digital products that we can offer our listeners, online visitors and clients.”

 Matt continues: “Our flagship digital product is a daily video news bulletin, which we launched in October 2014.
 This is a highly professional video of up to 90 seconds, which edits together the latest news coverage.
 It goes out on our website and social media channels, attracting on average over 10,000 views a week, some of which are not regular radio listeners.
 In this way, we are extending our reach to new customers and opening new revenue streams through advertising.
 Superfast broadband has allowed us to make the most of this exciting new opportunity.
 The High Definition videos are very large files indeed, but with our fibre broadband connection, we can upload the videos to the web in seconds.

 “Because we have the superfast infrastructure as well as the skills and expertise, we now also produce video news for two other radio stations in the UK that are part of our group and do not have the benefit of this winning combination.
 Superfast broadband is allowing us to be at the forefront of this emerging trend.”